pdmosses/metaborg.github.io/docs/howtos/index.md

 # How-To's
 These are some How-To's that help you to get to a specific goal or result with Spoofax.
 For hands-on tutorials on learning Spoofax, see the [Tutorials](/tutorials/) section.
-For the Spoofax languages reference, see the [Reference](/reference/) section.
+For the Spoofax languages references, see the [References](/references/) section.

 ## Installation and Build